e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cell ([§4.3][s4-3]), so order-sensitivity in the check would be incidental strictness rather than protection.
-The canonicalizing reorder costs nothing: a compile-time permutation of an already-typed value — register shuffling SROA deletes — folding exactly where the test folds, so the economics (row 53) stand unamended (one whole-type test, never per-field checks) and the canary ([§7.5][s7-5]) verifies the fold empirically rather than by assertion.
-What remains an error is what always was: a key-set mismatch or a per-field type mismatch, reported by the unchanged [payload](#g-payload) below.
+The canonicalizing reorder costs nothing: a compile-time permutation of an already-typed value — register shuffling SROA deletes — folding exactly where the test folds, so the economics (row 53) hold — one whole-type test, never per-field checks — and the canary ([§7.5][s7-5]) verifies the fold empirically rather than by assertion.
+What is an error is a key-set mismatch or a per-field type mismatch, reported by the [payload](#g-payload) below.
 A permutation is not an error at all — which is equally why that diff never has to express one.

-**Exact match at nominal; embed-accept at declared-`T` leaves.** At the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (row 53).
+**Exact match at nominal; embed-accept at declared-`T` leaves.** At the nominal activation — the only one that ever runs in real time — the check is an exact type match, no convert-on-write, one baked `isa` that folds away (row 53).
 The error can afford to be
 didactic: "field `M_shaft`: expected `Float64`, got `Int64` — return
 `zero(x.ω)`, not `0`".
 Under a non-nominal activation (a re-run of Stratum C at a given scalar type) the two leaf kinds the declaration ([§11.2][s11-2]) distinguishes are checked differently.
-A **declared-`T` leaf** — the author wrote `T` there — accepts exactly two types: the activation scalar (the fast path — the baked `isa` unchanged) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued [ports](#g-port) use the standard cross-eltype constructor, a missing one failing loudly with both types named).
+A **declared-`T` leaf** — the author wrote `T` there — accepts exactly two types: the activation scalar (the fast path — the baked `isa`) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued [ports](#g-port) use the standard cross-eltype constructor, a missing one failing loudly with both types named).
 Nothing else is accepted.
 A **declared-[pinned](#g-walked) leaf** — the author wrote a